-Hannah Rowland is interested in taking PhD students.
+Hannah Rowland is accepting applications for PhD students.

 I'm a lecturer in Ecology and Evolution in the Department of Zoology, and Fellow of Churchill College, Cambridge, and the Institute of Zoology.
 I research antipredator defences of insects and bird sensory perception.
 My work has been funded by the British Ecological Society and The Royal Society.